Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 How Long Does It Take For VAWA To Be Approved?

-From the moment you filed the I-360 form, it may take between 16 to 21 months for your VAWA self-petition to be processed.
+From the moment you file the I-360 form, it may take between 16 to 21 months for your VAWA self-petition to be processed.
 The U.S. Citizenship and Immigration Services will then issue a Prima Facie Determination Notice to VAWA petitioners who qualify and fulfill all requirements.
 If you receive such a notice, bear in mind that it lasts for 150 days.

 After you have confirmed your eligibility to support the evidence to file a VAWA self-petition, you may consider getting ready for the process.
 Once you submit your I-360 self-petition form, you will get notified about it.
 If USCIS determines that you do not qualify as a spouse, parent, minor, or unmarried child of a U.S. citizen, you will receive a ‘Notice of Intent to Deny.’
 That being said, USCIS will write you the reasons why you don’t qualify for a green card.